FirbyKirby/WindowsToGo/README.md

 =====================

 ###DESCRIPTION
-This module, once installed, will allow a user to create "Windows To Go" drives from PowerShell (PoSh.)
+This module, once installed, will allow a user to create Windows To Go drives from PowerShell (PoSh.)
 It will allow a user to run the _New-WindowsToGo_ command at the PoSh command prompt.

-The _New-WindowsToGo_ function will create one or more "Windows To Go" drives.
+The _New-WindowsToGo_ function will create one or more Windows To Go drives.
 It can create up to 11 drives in parallel.
-All drives should be "Windows To Go" certified and attached to the host computer before running this function.
+All drives should be Windows To Go certified and attached to the host computer before running this function.
 You must supply the path to a Windows Image file (.wim) that will be applied to the USB drives during the creation process.
 If required, you can also supply an unattended installation answer file (.xml) which will be inserted into each drive during creation.
 A driver, or collection of drivers in a folder, (with the extension .inf) can also be specified and the function will inject them into the USB drive(s) created.

 When executed, this function will check for the correct PowerShell version, administrator privelages, validity of any file paths supplied, presence of USB drives large enough to fit the supplied image, and prompts the user to select exactly which attached USB drives to use before commiting to the creation process.

 ###REQUIREMENTS
-PowerShell version 4.0 or later (usually included with Windows 8.1 or later.)
+PowerShell version 5.0 or later (usually included with Windows 10 or later.)

 ###INSTALLATION
 1. Move the sub-folder _WindowsToGo_ into the _%USERPROFILE%\Documents\WindowsPowerShell\Modules_ folder.
 If this folder does not exist, create it.